Khashiev/CareerTrack1/README.md

     - global situation;
     - obstacles or competitors.

-Learn more about how you can [analyze skills](https://www.youtube.com/watch?v=J8EcCQxAzjg&t=125s)
+Learn more about how you can [analyze skills](https://www.youtube.com/watch?v=J8EcCQxAzjg&t=125s).

 ## Analysis of responses and rejections

 A job search diary helps you analyze job responses to understand what you can improve in your job search strategy.
- It is important to analyze rejections so that you can react quickly, make changes and improve your job search strategy.
+ It is important to analyze rejections so that you can react quickly, make changes, and improve your job search strategy.

-1. If you notice that the most rejections are at the "resume review" stage, then you need to rebuild your resume: check positions, what results are mentioned in work experience, your portfolio.
+1. If you find that most rejections are at the "resume review" stage, then you need to rebuild your resume: review the positions, the accomplishments mentioned in the work experience, your portfolio.

-2. If there are more rejections after the interview with the HR manager, then you need to prepare better for the interview:
+2. If there are more rejections after the interview with the hiring manager, then you need to prepare better for the interview:
-    - think of a better story about yourself;
+    - Come up with a better story about yourself;
-    - explore the most common [questions](https://hh.ru/article/303229);
+    - Explore the most common [questions](https://hh.ru/article/303229);
     - prepare for technical questions in the [interview](https://tproger.ru/articles/sobesedovanie-v-it-kompaniju-chto-nuzhno-znat-dzhunioru/).

-3. If there are more rejections after tech interview/test assignments, pay attention to your hard skills and what needs to be improved.
+3. If there are more rejections after technical interviews / tests, pay attention to your hard skills and what needs to be improved.
 4. You can also ask for feedback from [mentors](https://getmentor.dev/) in your field or find someone who is already in the position.

-[Diary example](./materials/Diary.xlsx) (available for download in the folder materials -\> Diary).
+[Sample Diary](./materials/Diary.xlsx) (available for download in the Materials folder -\> Diary).

 ## Criteria for selecting a vacancy and a company
 ### How to make the right choice?

-A typical candidate mistake is to respond to all job openings or all companies in a row.
+A typical mistake candidates make is to respond to all job postings or all companies in a row.
 That's not the way to do it.
-Irrelevant responses are not reviewed by recruiters.
+Irrelevant responses will not be reviewed by recruiters.

-_Remember your goal and prioritize what you're looking for._ Determine what positions you might be a good fit for based on your experience, Make your job selection checklist.
-Example of criteria:
+_Remember your goal and prioritize what you're looking for._ Determine what positions you might be a good fit for based on your experience.
+Make your job selection checklist.
+Example criteria:

 - High salary;
-- The financial stability of the company;
+- Financial stability of the company;
-- Career development;
+- Career growth;
 - Interesting work;
 - Great team;
-- Work-life balance;
+- Work/life balance;
 - Good reputation;
-- Introduction of high technology;
+- Adoption of high technology;
 - Sustainability;
-- Participation in volunteer activities;
+- Involvement in volunteer activities;
 - Social package;
 - Official employment (for example, under the Labor Code of the Russian Federation), etc.